pbsugg/http2-frame-visualizer/README.md

 "h2"(HTTP/2) protocol and it will show you headers in the old HTTP/1.1 style.
 The frames are hidden, but they're still there!

-What this means is that with HTTP/2, we've added a layer of complexity to the HTTP spec that is hidden from our dev tools and from developers themselves, which is sure to cause problems down the line as the HTTP/2 spec is integrated into more frameworks and becomes a daily part of life for many developers.
+What this means is that with HTTP/2, we've added a layer of complexity to the HTTP spec that is hidden from our (current) dev tools and from developers themselves, which is sure to cause problems down the line as the HTTP/2 spec is integrated into more frameworks and becomes a daily part of life for many developers.
 Without a bit of knowledge about the underlying mechanics of HTTP/2, a developer could be unaware that the basic protocol of the web has shifted to this new object called a "frame!"

-This project is aimed at a developer audience, along with anyone else interested in web technologies.
+This project is aimed at both a technical and non-technical audience, along with anyone else interested in web technologies.
 It builds a basic toolkit of visualizations that helps demystify the inner workings of HTTP/2.

 ![visual mockup](./mockup_images/frame_timeline.jpg)